A portrait of Beth sitting outside in a brown button down

 Personal

-Beth became a nature person growing up in the deciduous forests of Scranton, PA, a herpetologist in the lakes and mountains of Burlington, VT, and the person they are now in the social justice community of Fort Collins, Colorado.
+Beth became a nature person growing up in the deciduous forests of Scranton, PA, a herpetologist in the lakes and mountains of Burlington, VT, and the person they are now in the social justice community of Fort Collins, CO.
 She lives and works in Fort Collins which is located on the traditional and ancestral homelands of many Indigenous Nations and Peoples, including the Nunt'zi (Ute), Hinono'eino' (Arapaho), and Tsistsistas (Cheyenne).

 Inclusivity in field work, reading in the sun, poetry, art, family, and giving little gifts out of the blue are all very important to her.